-1) Send a letter home to parents of students on your caseload introducing yourself and provide your contact information and preferred form of communication.
+1) Send a let ter home to parents of students on your caseload introducing yourself and pro ovide y our o contact information a ınd prefer red form of f communic ation.

-2) Download caseload IEPs and save them in a folder on Google Drive, or your desktop.

-3) Contact all teachers and staff who will need the information about the students on your caseload (don't forget aides, cafeteria staff, transportation department, recess monitors, coaches etc).
-Ask for input to the IEP from all teachers who work with the student.

-4) Create email group lists of teachers and/or therapists for each student on your caseload.
-This can be helpful when needing to communicate with the entire IEP team.

-5) Mark your calendar one month in advance of each IEP due date.
+- 2) Download caseload IEPs and save them in a folder on Google Drive, or your desktop. - 3) Contact all teachers and staff who will need the information about the students on your caseload (don't forget aides, cafeteria staff, transportation department, recess monitors, coaches etc).
+Ask for input to the IEP from all teachers who work with the student. - 4) Create email group lists of teachers and/or therapists for each student on your caseload.
+This can be helpful when needing to communicate with the entire IEP team. - 5) Mark your calendar one month in advance of each IEP due date.
 This is when you should schedule and get started on the IEP.